rpm-software-management/dnf/doc/conf_ref.rst

     If set to ``True`` DNF will run entirely from system cache, will not update the cache and will use it even in case it is expired.
 Default is ``False``.

+    API Notes: Must be set before repository objects are created.
+Plugins must set this in the pre_config hook.
+Later changes are ignored.

 .. _check_config_file_age-label:

 ``check_config_file_age``